 Photos Provided by Dave Hoffman

-The Hudson Valley Music Summit is a full-day event for music industry professionals — from managers to promoters, musicians, record labels, and beyond — to share insights, strategies, and experiences on how to create music and share it with fans.
-The conference is produced by Dave Hoffman, an author and musician with a history of hosting networking and educational events in various cities for the past 15 years.
+The first-ever Hudson Valley Music Summit, held on August 9 at Kingston's Best Western Plus, was a full-day event for music industry professionals — from managers to promoters, musicians, record labels, and beyond — to share insights, strategies, and experiences on how to create music and connect with fans.